-An independent evaluator has completed her assessment of our progress thus far.
+An independent evaluator has completed her assessment of our progress through the second year of the grant period.
 Her report is available in the Dissemination Grant drop-down menu, under “Findings and Reports.”
-Here is an excerpt: